AdobeDocs/adobe-io-events/src/pages/guides/appbuilder/index.md

 <InlineAlert slots="text"/>

-#### IO Events Provider
-Some provider metadata have one or more instances that emit events.
+**IO Events Provider:** Some provider metadata have one or more instances that emit events.
 Each instance is registered as an IO Events Provider under the specific provider metadata.
 For eg. an organisation may have multiple instance of Adobe Commerce.
 Each instance is registered as a different provider.
 Some provider metadata have only a single source of events.
 Such provider metadata consist of only a single provider per organisation.

-For multi-instance provider metadata, select an instance to listen to events from, and in case of single instance provider metadata, select the specified provider by pressing <enter>
+For multi-instance provider metadata, select an instance to listen to events from, and in case of single instance provider metadata, select the specified provider by pressing \<enter\>

 ```shell
 ?
 Choose from below provider for provider metadata: di_event_code (Use arrow keys)